-The Carolina Shag is a laid back dance that looks deceptively easy.
+The Carolina Shag is a laid back dance that looks easy, but isn’t.

-It is a smooth swing dance connected to the feel of the music as partners mirror each other, in sync with their movements.
+It is a smooth swing dance connected to the feel of the music.
+Partners mirror each other and are in sync with their movements.

 Here is a great demonstration of what Carolina Shag looks like:

-Feet kick and slide around with minimum amount of upper body movement.
+As you can see, feet kick and slide around.
+There is a minimum amount of upper body movement.

 The emphasis is on the fancy footwork.
 Only a few spins are done, and most of them are danced by the leader.

 Why People Like the Carolina Shag